shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-interstitials-ads-on-ios.md

 This page has instructions and code samples for showing interstitial ads on iOS.

-## iOS - interstitial overview
+## Overview

-Showing interstitial ads is a little more work.
+Showing interstitial ads requires a little bit of more effort.
 In addition to implementing `viewDidLoad` as we did in the banner example, we must implement the `adDidReceiveAd` delegate method.
-See the example below for details.

-Furthermore, actually showing interstitial ads to users is a two-step
-process:
+Following section explains about it in details with code samples.

+## Process

 1. Call `loadAd` to fetch the ad contents from our server and cache them locally.
 Note that any ad content is rendered in a WebView at